 At Hemlington Hall Academy the designated lead for safeguarding is Mrs Edmenson, she is the Single Point of Contact (SPOC).
 The deputy designated lead for safeguarding is Mr Kirby-Bowstead.
 All members of the senior leadership are designated safeguarding leads, Mrs Padgett (Assistant Head), Miss Norlund (EYFS Lead), Miss Lovatt (SEND Lead), Mrs Knox (KS2 Lead).
 The governor with responsibility for safeguarding is Mr Elliott (Chair of Governors).

 Our safeguarding policies cover all areas of school life and include:

-- All staff and visitors to the school are asked to sign in and read a safeguarding information sheet explaining the does and don’ts in school regarding safeguarding.
+- All staff and visitors to the school are asked to sign in and read a safeguarding information explaining the does and don’ts in school regarding safeguarding.
 Visitors are given identification tags issued by the office to wear whilst they are in school.

 - All staff are trained in safeguarding and are responsible to ensure everybody follows the correct procedures.